 - Cook The Tamales: Use a tamale steamer or a steamer insert, set inside a large stockpot and add water to just below bottom of the steamer insert (make sure the water doesn't touch bottom of the insert).
 Cover and bring water to boil.
 Arrange tamales in the pot upright, leaning against one another.
 Cover and steam until dough is slightly firm to touch and separates easily from husk, adding more water to pot as necessary.
 Arrange tamales in the pot upright, leaning against one another.
 Cover and steam until dough is firm to touch and separates easily from husk, adding more water to pot as necessary, about 40 minutes.

-- Make The Chocolate Sauce: Meanwhile, make the sauce.
+- Make The Spicy Chocolate Sauce: Meanwhile, make the sauce.
 Slice off stem end of each chile and remove seeds.
 Heat a large frying pan over medium heat, then toast chiles, turning frequently, until fragrant and beginning to darken, about 30 seconds.
 Transfer to bowl, cover with boiling water, and soak 20 minutes.
 Meanwhile, place chocolate and coconut milk in top of a double-boiler and melt over medium heat, stirring until smooth.
 Remove from heat, drain chilies and combine in blender with 1/2 cup of orange juice, maple syrup, and remaining 1 teaspoon cinnamon.
 Blend until very smooth.
 Taste and adjust flavoring as desired.
+TIP: The chocolate sauce can be made up to two days ahead of time.
+Store refrigerated in an airtight container and bring to room temperature before proceeding.

-- Once the tamales are cooked, remove them from the steamer and let cool until you can unwrap them.
+- Serve The Tamales: Once the tamales are cooked, remove them from the steamer and let cool until you can unwrap them.
 Serve unwrapped tamales garnished with chocolate sauce, a drizzle of coconut milk, and some cacao nibs.